wp-plugins/orbisius-child-theme-creator/readme.txt

 * Added Send button so you can email the selected theme and parent theme (if any) to yourself or a colleague.
 * Implemented theme files to be listed recursively (i.e. all files from the selected theme)
 * Fixed JS error on Settings page.
+* Added uninstall.php file to clean after itself
+* Added a check and the notice that shows up on the plugins page won't show up after 24h

 = 1.1.2 =
 * Reduced the height of the editors (to 22 rows) so the save/delete buttons are visible